Discovering high-altitude lakes: origins, bathing and impacts

 Chemical pollution

-First of all, it's important to remember that high-altitude lakes are "sentinel" environments, so they react very quickly to external changes in their environment.
+High-altitude lakes are "sentinel" environments, reacting very quickly to external changes in their environment.
 Sun creams, used by hikers to protect themselves from UV rays, often contain chemical components, including endocrine disruptors.
-These substances can find their way into the water when introduced directly by bathing, splashing or by the utensils and crockery used by hikers when bivouacking.
+These substances can end up in the water when introduced directly through swimming.

 Shoreline erosion and bottom disturbance